siddharthkishore/siddharthkishore.github.io/_pages/research.md

 ## Rainfall shocks, soil health, and child health outcomes

-This paper explores the impact of monsoon rainfall shocks on child health outcomes in rural India at varying levels of soil organic carbon.
-I combine high resolution spatial data on soil organic carbon content and weather with the Demographic and Health Survey (DHS) for India (2015-2016) to estimate the linkage between monsoon rainfall shock, soil health, and child health.
-Weather variables and soil determine crop productivity and thus affect human health through food access in low and middle income countries.
-I contribute to the literature by demonstrating direct and indirect impact of soil health on childhood outcome of wasting.
-Using a coarsened exact matching method, I estimate that a move from low to high soil health can result in a 26 percent reduction in child wasting.
+This paper estimates the moderating effect of soil organic carbon content (a measure of soil health) on child health in response to rainfall shocks in a low-income country setting.
+Focusing on rural India, I leverage the Demographic and Health Survey data set and high-resolution spatial data on soil organic carbon content and meteorological variables.
+Using a coarsened exact matching method, I show that a modest change in soil health can provide resistance to wasting in children during periods of low rainfall.

 You can [get the draft of the manuscript PDF]({{ site.url }}/assets/RainfallSoilChildHealth.pdf) directly.